-- If you have contracted to have the mover do all the packing for you, arrange to have this task completed a day or two before loading the truck - If you need it, arrange for storage - Clean or repair any furniture, curtains, or carpets that need it - Hold a garage sale.
-Use the extra cash to splurge a little on your new place - If you are moving yourself, work out how many boxes you'll need.
-(Many truck rental companies can also help you calculate) - 'Do-it-yourselfers' should take stock of non- boxable items.
-Add 15 per cent to their combined cubic feet (along with total cubic feet of boxes to be loaded) to determine the size of truck you'll need
+- O If you have contracted to have the mover do all the packing for you, arrange to have this task completed a day or two before loading the truck. - O If you need it, arrange for storage. - O Clean or repair any furniture, curtains, or carpets that require cleaning. - O Hold a garage sale.
+Use the extra cash to splurge a little on your new place.
+Ask First National for a copy of the "Holding a garage sale" flyer.
+This will help you make arrangements. - O If you are moving yourself, work out how many boxes you'll need.
+(Many truck rental companies can assist) - O Do-it-yourselfers should take stock of non-boxable items.
+Add 15 percent to their combined cubic feet (along with total cubic feet of boxes to be loaded) to determine the size of truck you'll need.